Downtown East Village, Calgary: Residential buildings

-Institutional Buildings
+Institutional buildings

 East Village is home of the National Music Centre, the first national cultural institution dedicated to celebrating music in Canada in all of its forms.
-The $191 million building houses the Canadian Music Hall of Fame, the Canadian Country Music Hall of Fame, broadcast facilities, a museum of impressive musical artefacts such as the Rolling Stones Mobile Recording Studio, and a 300 seat performance hall.
+The $191 million building houses the Canadian Music Hall of Fame, the Canadian Country Music Hall of Fame, broadcast facilities, a museum of impressive musical artefacts such as the Rolling Stones Mobile Recording Studio, and a 300-seat performance hall.
 The new National Music Centre building has incorporated the 120-year-old King Edward Hotel building into its structure.
 The King Edward Hotel was, for a long time, a famous jazz and blues venue, thus continuing the tradition of this site as a centre for musical development in Canada.

 The village is also home to the New Central Library of the Calgary Public Library, which opened on November 1, 2018.
 The library houses children's books, performance venues and activity rooms on its lower floors, together with an extensive fiction section and reading room on its upper floor.
 CMLC held a design competition for the new library.
 American-Norwegian architecture firm Snøhetta and Canadian firm DIALOG won the competition to design the 240,000 sqft building.
-The $245 million structure will house 600,000 titles, a reading room, a cafe, a 340 seat theatre, and conference rooms, as well as many activity centres and reading areas.
+The $245 million structure will house 600,000 titles, a reading room, a cafe, a 340-seat theatre, and conference rooms, as well as many activity centres and reading areas.

-Retail Buildings
+Retail buildings

 Much of the East Village redevelopment consists of mixed-use buildings, housing both residential and retail uses.
 This will be most apparent on ‘The Riff’.
 The Riff will be a pedestrian street bisecting the neighbourhood from the northeast to the southwest, from the George C. King Bridge to 8th Avenue SE.
 The Riff will be a major retail street, housing an as yet unknown collection of retailers.

 In late 2016, RioCan Developments started construction on a major new retail destination known as 5th and Third.
 This development is an entire city block and will include two full floors of underground parking, 2 full floors of retail, along with two large residential condo towers on top.
 Confirmed tenants as of January 2017 are a full-sized Loblaws City Market and Shoppers Drug Mart.

-So far, two of the neighbourhoods major historic structures have been redeveloped for retail uses.
-The Simmons Mattress Factory building has been redeveloped into the home of Charbar, Phil and Sebastians Coffee Roasters, and Sidewalk Citizen Bakery.
+So far, two of the neighbourhood's major historic structures have been redeveloped for retail uses.
+The Simmons Mattress Factory building has been redeveloped into the home of Charbar, Phil & Sebastians Coffee Roasters, and Sidewalk Citizen Bakery.
 While the newly completed revitalization of the St. Louis Hotel building has yet to receive any retail tenants as of January 2017, its upper floors are home to the offices of the Calgary Municipal Land Corporation.

 As of January 2017, construction is imminent on a new 4-storey retail building located directly between the RiverWalk and Confluence Way.
 This building is intended to host restaurants and will be in a key location, right along the riverbank.